jax-ml/jax-ai-stack/docs/data_loaders_on_gpu_with_jax.md

 ## Summary

-This notebook explored efficient methods for loading data on a GPU with JAX, using libraries like PyTorch DataLoader, TensorFlow Datasets, Grain, and Hugging Face Datasets.
-You also learned GPU-specific optimizations, such as `device_put` for data transfer and memory management, to enhance training efficiency.
-Each methods offers unique benefits, helping you choose the best fit for your project needs.
+This notebook explored efficient methods for loading data on a GPU with JAX, using libraries such as PyTorch DataLoader, TensorFlow Datasets, Grain, and Hugging Face Datasets.
+You also learned GPU-specific optimizations, including using `device_put` for data transfer and managing GPU memory, to enhance training efficiency.
+Each method offers unique benefits, allowing you to choose the best approach based on your project requirements.